*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 And she said, I will let you in.

-And she said, Where is it you want to go?
+She bought a hard hat and she said, Where is it you want to go?

 And she said, That is amazing.

-She said, I suffered from cancer and I used to sit with my back to that pillar having my lunch and she said, My cancer is gone.
+She said, I suffered from cancer and I used to sit with my back to that pillar having my lunch.

 And that happened time and time again.

-Yeah, it happens to me as well and our group and we're very, very lucky that way.
+Um, and our group, and we're very, very lucky that way.

-And we have incredible connections and especially in Egypt, I must say.
+And we have incredible connections, and especially in Egypt, I must say.

-And they have actually, you know, become there's lots of policemen in it.
+And they have actually, you know, become, there's lots of policemen in essence, you know, a tremendous amount of unemployment in Egypt.

-So that's one of the most being a temple guard is, you know, one of the only jobs really.
+So that's one of the most being a temple guard is, you know, one of the only jobs, really.

-So they're really lovely, an unbelievably lovely people.
+So they're really lovely, unbelievable, lovely people.

 And they do give you access.

-And you come with love and truth and always afterwards send gratitude.
+Because you come with love and truth and always afterwards send gratitude.

 Sure, of course.